msalemor/azure-hubs-sql-stream-analytics/README.md

-# Demo of Azure integration with Event Hubs, Azure SQL and Azure Stream Analytics
+# Demo of Azure integration with Event Hubs, Azure Stream Analytics, and Azure SQL

 ## Problem Statement